AUA Summit - What is Epispadias?

 If the bladder and bladder neck are affected, surgery will be needed to make sure the child can control his urine.
 Surgery might also be needed to preserve fertility.

 There are two popular types of surgery.
-Both provide a normal-looking penis that works properly.
+Both have the goal of providing a penis with straight erections and the ability to pass urine.
 The surgery is often done while the child is a baby.
 The type chosen depends on:

 • The type of epispadias